caracal-pipeline/caracal/README.md

 ## Installation with the caratekit.sh script

 Download the installation script https://github.com/ska-sa/caracal/blob/master/caratekit.sh .
-Choose the parent directory `${workspace}` and the name of the Caracal directory `${caracal_dir}`.
+Choose the parent directory `${workspace}` and the name of the CARACal directory `${caracal_dir}`.

 If using [Docker](https://www.docker.com):